 1. Know Where to Look

 Generally, there will be a central location where all public sector procurement opportunities are advertised.
 In Northern Ireland the main site is E-tenders NI and in Republic of Ireland it is E-tenders ROI.
 Some systems allow you to set up alerts for relevant tenders.
 CPV (common procurement vocabulary) codes have been developed by the European Union as a way of ensuring consistency in classification of public sector notifications.
 In some cases you can search CPV codes and set up alerts for those that you want to hear about.
-There are also sites such as TenderTap which, for a small fee, provide a consolidated list of opportunities from a wide number of tendering advertising sites.
+Invest NI also operates a Tenders Alert Service which, for a small fee, provide a consolidated list of opportunities from a wide number of tendering advertising sites.

 However, many public sector organisations choose to advertise lower value contracts through their own channels, mainly on their own websites.
 This means that by only looking at the main tender websites there is a high possibility that you will be missing out on opportunities.

 Some tenders are also awarded via pre-existing frameworks.
 In order to be invited to tender, you must apply to be on the initial framework and often these are only advertised every few years.
 In this case you will not be able to submit until the framework is readvertised, however, there are sometimes ways around this, like finding a supplier that is approved under the framework and collaborating with them as a sub-contractor.
 There are other benefits to this tactic as well, such as reduced risk because if you are not the main contractor, you will not be bound by all of the legal requirements – the main contractor will be liable.